• Home

 You can enjoy these rich and slightly fudgy muffins plain or try sprinkling on some confectioner’s sugar.
 Or slice them in half and smear them with soft butter, cream cheese or peanut butter!
 If you are serving chocolate muffins for dessert, try slathering them with cookie butter a hazelnut spread, such as Nutella!
 No matter how you serve these chocolate muffins, I guarantee they will quickly become a family favorite!

-What to serve with double chocolate muffins?
+What to serve with chocolate chunk muffins?

 Fudgy chocolate muffins are hearty and filling enough to serve as a stand-alone breakfast; however, you can also serve them as part of a breakfast or brunch spread!
 See below for some of my family’s favorite things to eat with muffins!